Cold Ashton: Population change

 The time series shows how, from 1801 to 1851, Cold Ashton grew in total population size by over double to nearly five hundred.
 After then, however, the graph highlights how after almost every ten-year period there has been a fall in total population.
 This has resulted in population density falling to 0.2 (number of persons per hectare) as of 2011, much lower than the South Gloucestershire average of 5.3 and national average of 4.1.

 Economic activity

 Unemployment in Cold Ashton as of 2011 is at 1.2%, which compares favorably with elsewhere.
-It's more than two times lower than the South Gloucestershire average of 2.8% and more than three times lower than the national average of 4.4%.
+It's less than half the South Gloucestershire average of 2.8% and less than a third of the national average of 4.4%.
 This is largely because of much higher levels on self-employment at 32.0%, compared to the county's 8.9% average and 9.8% national average.
 This makes up for the lack of full-time employment, of which is 29.1% compared to the county's 42.9% average and 38.6% national average.